JonasMendez/2BMux/README.md

 ## 2. `2BMux.py` - The Demultiplexer

-2BMux is designed to demultiplex 2bRAD sequencing data, perform essential quality control steps including barcode and adapter trimming, and generate comprehensive summary statistics for each sample.
+2BMux is designed to demultiplex 2bRAD sequencing data, perform quality filtering, as well as barcode and adapter trimming.
+The script generates summary statistics for each sample across rows for each plate.
 It handles both R1 and R2 reads, associating them based on R1 barcode identification.

 ## Features